Principia-Turtle/Archive/content/index.md

 Also we do not say this is only way to play the game, maybe the class / spec combination is super fun for you, then go for it.

 Want to join the project?
 So far it is only me.
-Contact me in the game: [[Author-Calais]]
+Contact me in the game: [[Author-Orfeus]]

 ### Foundations
 >General theory behind game mechanics, sometimes with examples.